Finite-size effects and scaling properties of chiral and baryon-number fluctuations: Finite size dependence

 \subsection{Chiral condensate and susceptibility}

-First, we discuss generally the effect of the finite size on the chiral condensate, which immediately highlights the limitations and the advantages of our approach.
-At nonvanishing temperatures, it is generally clear from our formalism that the weights in \Eq{Eq:phi_avg_formal} tend to become equal for any $\phi\in(-\infty,\infty)$ for $L\to0$ since the exponential tends to unity, independently of the field.
-Therefore, in the chirally broken region, $\langle\phi\rangle$ decreases for a small, decreasing $L$.\footnote{In the chirally restored region close to $T_\pc$, due to the emerging nonzero weight of the $\phi>\phi_0\sim0$ contribution, $\langle\phi\rangle$ is increasing unless the size is very close to zero.} As shown in \Fig{Fig:phi_Lfin_mu0}

-for $\mu=0$, this also gives rise to a decrease of the pseudocritical temperature as the crossover between the phases shifts for $L\lesssim 10$ fm.
-However, at $T\to0$ there are no finite-size effects due to the statistical weighting, since the full four-volume $\beta V$ tends to infinity.
+First, we discuss the general effect of the finite size on the chiral condensate purely from the nonperturbative integral over the mean-field using $\mathcal{U}_\eff^\infty$, which immediately highlights the limitations and advantages of this approach.
+At non-vanishing temperatures, it is clear in our formalism that the weights in \Eq{Eq:phi_avg_formal} tend to become equal for any $\phi\in(-\infty,\infty)$ for $L\to0$ since the exponential tends to unity, independently of the field.
+Therefore, in the chirally broken region, $\langle\phi\rangle$ decreases for a small, decreasing $L$.\footnote{In the chirally restored region close to $T_\pc$, due to the emerging nonzero weight of the $\phi>\phi_0\sim0$ contribution, $\langle\phi\rangle$ increases unless the size is very close to zero.} As shown in \Fig{Fig:phi_Lfin_mu0} for $\mu_{B}=0$, this smoothens the transition and also gives rise to a decrease of the pseudocritical temperature as the crossover between the phases shifts for $L\lesssim 10$ fm.
+However, in $T\to 0$ there are no finite-size effects due to the statistical weighting, since the full four-volume $\beta V$ tends to infinity.
 Therefore, the vacuum value of $\langle\phi\rangle$ is constant in $L$.
-This caveat of the model leads to the main difference compared to lattice results, where an exponential rise of the chiral condensate is found for very small sizes \cite{RubenKara:2024krv, Borsanyi:2025lim}.
-The normalized condensates already show the same dependence at finite $T$ and $L$.
-This again suggests that the main difference comes from $\langle \phi\rangle$ in the vacuum being constant and anticipates that the phase boundary behaves similarly when the size decreases.
-However, the size dependence of $\langle\phi\rangle$ also determines that of the susceptibility, for which we see a decreasing maximum due to the softening of the transition, unlike on the lattice.
+This leads to the main caveat compared to lattice results, where an exponential rise of the chiral condensate is found for very small sizes \cite{RubenKara:2024krv, Borsanyi:2025lim}.
+The discrepancy reflects the limitation of using the infinite-volume effective potential $\mathcal{U}_\eff^\infty$.
+The normalized condensates already show the same dependence at finite $T$ and $L$, which anticipates that the phase boundary behaves similarly when the size decreases.
+However, the size dependence of $\langle\phi\rangle$ also determines that of the chiral susceptibility $\chi$, for which we see a decreasing maximum due to the softening of the transition, unlike on the lattice.